duckduckgo/duckduckhack-docs/duckduckhack/frontend-reference/cheat-sheet-reference.md

 [Tennis info](https://duckduckgo.com/?q=tennis+cheat+sheet&ia=cheatsheet)

 You can also [check out all the Cheat Sheets that others have made](https://duck.co/ia?q=cheat+sheet) to inspire you for another topic.

+Finally, the community has worked together on a [table showing programming-related IAs](https://github.com/duckduckgo/duckduckgo/wiki/Programming-IA-Coverage) - some great opportunities for cheat sheets!

 ## Creating a Cheat Sheet